kliffom/Covid19-Italy-Counter/README.md

 # Run
 Using a terminal window, move into the directory where 'covid-gui.py' is located.
 In Linux is "cd /path/to/file".
 Then run the script using "python3 covid-gui.py".
 Don't run it outside of the folder, like with "python3 path/covid-gui.py" or it will not work.

+# Beta
+The "covid-gui-2.py" application is a beta version.
+I'm adding some feature, other are missing for now so it's in a separate file.